Guy Griffiths: Second World War

 Eleven days into the Second World War, HMS Ark Royal picked up an SOS from the merchant ship SS Fanad Head, under attack from German submarine U30.
 Three Skuas, including one piloted by Griffiths, conducted the first British Naval bombing of the war.
-Due to the incorrect fuse arming in relation to the height of attack, the bomb explosions of Griff's aircraft and that of Lieutenantt Thurstan RN damaged the tails of both planes, and they crashed into the sea with the loss of each air observer.
+Due to the incorrect fuse arming in relation to the height of attack, the bomb explosions of Griff's aircraft and that of Lieutenant Thurstan RN damaged the tails of both planes, and they crashed into the sea with the loss of each air observer.
 Griff and Thurstan were the first naval officers captured in the war.

 At the time of their capture, the prisoner of war camp infrastructure was only just developing; those in captivity found their conditions relatively relaxed.
 Griff was placed in a number of POW camps – including Spangenburg Castle (Oflag IX-A/H) and Dulag luft – before incarceration in Stalag Luft III.

 Stalag Luft III achieved worldwide notoriety thanks to The Great Escape released in 1963.
 During Griff's time in captivity there, he put his considerable artistic skills to good use.
 He was a forger, producing fake documents as required, and he also produced detailed paintings of aeroplanes based on aspects of those in current production, to provide misinformation to the enemy in order to buy time.

 Griff was also in contact with MI9 (British Military Intelligence Section 9) – his letters to the Globe & Laurel (the Royal Marines Corps' publication) contained encrypted details for MI9 of identities of personnel in the camp.

 Griff spent the remainder of the war in Stalag Luft III.
 In 1945 he led the captives of his camp out to the Americans after being mistaken by Germans as being a Hungarian officer.